-You can use the intersection operator to refer a cell in a cross tabulation in an good understandable way.
-If you have columns labeled will reference to the cell containing the temperature in February.
+You can use the intersection operator to refer a cell in a cross tabulation in an understandable way.
+If you have columns labeled 'Temperature' and 'Precipitation' and the rows labeled 'January', 'February', 'March', and so on, then the expression will reference to the cell containing the temperature in February.

-'Temperature' and 'Precipitation' and the rows labeled 'January', 'February', 'March',... then the expression